TIDES-transit/TIDES/CONTRIBUTING.md

 ## TIDES Contributor License Agreement

-By making any contribution to the projects, contributors self-certify to the the [TIDES Contributor Agreement](CLA.md).
+By making any contribution to the projects, contributors self-certify to the the [TIDES Contributor Agreement][CLA].

 ## License to Use